 SI.
-No Shareholding at the beginning of the year Cumulative Shareholding d Total Indebtedness For Each of the Directors & KMP No.of shares % of total shares of the company No. of shares % of total shares of the company At the beginning of the year NIL NIL NIL NIL Date wise increase/decrease in Promoters Share holding during the year specifying the reasons for increase/decrease (e.g. allotment/transfer/bonus/sweat equity etc) NIL NIL NIL At the end of the year NIL NIL NIL NIL
+No Sharehold ling at the beginning of the year Cumulative Shareholding during the year

+For Each of the Directors & KMP No.of shares % of total shares of the company No. of shares % of total shares of the

+company

+At the beginning of the year NIL NIL NIL NIL

+Date wise increase/decrease in Promoters

+Share holding during the year specifying the

+reasons for increase/decrease (e.g.

+allotment/transfer/bonus/sweat equity etc) NIL NIL NIL NIL

+At the end of the year NIL NIL NIL NIL